 Date Magnitude (kts) Comments 10/25/2005 58 Strong winds knocked a large tree down on interstate 95, partially blocking the northbound side of the interstate.
 In addition, several trees, wires, and limbs were reported down in Woonsocket, West Greenwich, Exeter, and Tiverton.
 10/29/2006 50 Radio operators and the media reported several instances of downed trees and large branches in Woonsocket and Cumberland, one of which temporarily shut down a roadway.
 12/1/2006 50-55 High tension wires and trees were brought down.
-One person was injured in Foster when a tree fell on Barlow Trail.
 2/10/2008 58-60 Winds gusted as high as 67 mph in Woonsocket, Rhode Island and downed tree limbs and wires across much of Rhode Island.
 01/25/2010 52 A weather station at a spotter's home recorded a wind gust of 60 mph.
 This resulted in strong to damaging winds across much of eastern Massachusetts and Rhode Island.
 12/8/2011 55 Low pressure off the mid-Atlantic states moved up the coast passing southeast of Southern New England.
 This produced heavy rainfall and strong to damaging winds across much of the area.
-10/29/2012 42-45 The NWS Cooperative Weather Observer in North Foster reported wind gusts to 51 mph.
-The general public reported sustained wind speeds of 48 mph.
+10/29/2012 42-45 The general public reported sustained wind speeds of 48 mph.
 Various trees and power lines were brought down.
 01/31/2013 56 The media reported gusts to 51 mph in Woonsocket.
 A primary power line was downed on East School Street in Woonsocket.